 It is a French-British car manufacturer.
 For this moment, the production of cars under this make is terminated and all rights for the make belong to the French concern PSA.
 The emblem of Talbot is a stylized image of the letter “T” in a circle.

 The serial models and prototypes of Matra are rather an original page of the French cars` history.
-Racing cars and serial cars were produced under this make from the 1964 to the 2003.
-At present, Matra is engaged in the production of eco- friendly electric vehicles.
+Racing cars and serial cars were produced under this make from 1964 to 2003.
+At present, Matra is engaged in the production of eco-friendly electric vehicles.
 It is a subsidiary of the company Lagardere S.C.A.

 Minor car manufacturers from France